 Although WordPress core doesn’t currently offer an OAuth solution, there are several third party plugins available.
 We currently use WP OAuth Server as our solution.

-Recently we had a client who requested two separate sites.
-On the first site, they had paywalled content, and on the second site, they required group administrators to create, update and remove users on the first site under a group subscription managed on the second site.
+Recently The Code Company worked with a client what requested two separate sites.
+The first site had paywalled content.
+The second site required group administrators to create, update and remove users on the first site under a group subscription managed on the second site.

 For this to work, the first site needed a REST endpoint for manipulating the group users from the second site.